UC-MACSS/persp-analysis/students/kwon_hyunku/MACSS_FINAL.md

 workers are hired to this job.
 However, whether such quantification is a stable index for guest perceptions of quality can be questioned.
 Whether Mturk workers results are similar and stable, and whether their works represent general perception, might be questionable.
-(This issue is address in the next article)

 **“Racial Discrimination in the Sharing Economy: Evidence from a Field Experiment” (2017)**